francamps/data-data-workshop/workshop.md

 Exercise 2
 ----------

-We will be using live API data to visualize / sonify / texify it and play around
+We will be using live API data to visualize / sonify / texify it and play around.

 Resources to learn more
 ----------------------